corptools-api/CorpTools-API-Examples/javascript/README.md

 - `nvm use` (or have node 18.0.0 installed)
 - `npm install`
 ## Running Examples
 - `npm run <script-name>` (See scripts section of package.json for available examples.
-Be sure to use scripts with `axios` appended for running JavaScript Axios examples.)
+Be sure to use scripts with `axios` prepended for running JavaScript Axios examples.)